Published on Monday, 14 April 2014

 Oil and gas activities may be carried out through incorporated entities with limited liability (corporations, LLCs, etc), and by unincorporated joint ventures such as consortiums and Temporary Unions.

-E&P Contracts set forth that members of joint ventures are jointly and severally liable vis-à-vis the ANH, third parties and the Colombian Government, for damages or liabilities arising from operations and for the compliance of the relevant E&P Contract.
+E&P Contracts set forth that members of joint ventures are jointly and severally liable as regards the ANH, third parties and the Colombian government, for damages or liabilities arising from operations and for the compliance of the relevant E&P contract.

-However, members of a joint venture may allocate responsibilities and liabilities vis-à-vis among themselves freely (ie, in a Joint Operating Agreement).
+However, members of a joint venture may allocate responsibilities and liabilities among themselves freely (ie, in a joint operating agreement).
 If such allocation is set forth in an agreement under Colombian law, the parties cannot waive (condone) their right to future remedies or indemnity arising from the other party’s gross negligence or wilful misconduct.